timombre/face_recognition_only_cpp/README.md

     # you can add the -gen_aligned_db flag to generate the intermediary aligned database
     cd ..
     ./face_recognition face_embeddings_database.txt
+    # you can add the -show_crop flag if you want to display the analyzed sub pictures

 ## WIP :